Table Manners: A Very Special Geek Convention PSA

 Last but most certainly not least, remember that con culture will only change for the better when it hits a critical mass of people who stand up to the jerks and call them on their bullshit.
 If you see someone bullying a reluctant cosplayer for a picture, speak up.
 If you see someone getting creepy and not taking no for an answer at the hotel bar, speak up.
 If you see someone ridiculing another attendee for how they look or what they say, speak up.
 I’m not saying wade in with fists swinging – if you think a situation’s tipping dangerously, by all means call security or the cops – but a lot of the bad behavior arises from the fact that nobody speaks up when the jerks act like assholes, which makes them think it’s OK to be that way.
 If we can get enough people to make it clear that it’s not acceptable, it may not change their minds, but it will take the megaphone out of their hands and give the rest of us a chance to speak our minds instead.

 Table Manners is a new commentary and criticism series for gamers and their own little corner of geek culture.
-This post in particular is a follow-up to “Guys, We Need to Talk”, a post about gender and sexism problems in the community.
 Like what you read?
 Enjoy larping in particular?
-Click on the BLT or Badass LARP Tricks tags to read a different semi-regular advice series for larpers of all kinds.
-You can also follow me on Twitter @WriterPete, and subscribe to the blog stay in the loop about future updates!
+Click on the BLT or Badass LARP Talk tags to read a different semi-regular advice series for larpers of all kinds.
+You can also follow me on Twitter @WriterPete, and subscribe to the blog to stay in the loop about future updates!